maomincoding/mettle-doc/doc/en/tool/babelPresetMettle/index.md

 # babelPresetMettle

-[babelPresetMettle](https://www.npmjs.com/package/babel-preset-mettle) A babel plugin for transforming JSX for Mettle.
+`babelPresetMettle` is a babel plugin for transforming JSX for Mettle.

 ## Install